BishalABPS52/Adhyaan/README.md

 ### For Authors

-- Upload academic or indie books in PDF or DOCX format
+- Upload academic or indie books in PDF or DOCX format with cover image.
-- Upload custom cover images
-- View a dashboard with total books, readers, ratings, and reviews
+- Dashboard view with total books, readers, ratings, and reviews

 ---